 The following is a "safe harbor" statement under the Private Securities Litigation Reform Act of 1995.
 Statements contained in this document that are not based on historical facts are "forward-looking statements."
 This Management's Discussion and Analysis of Financial Condition and Results of Operations and other sections of this Form 10-Q contain forward-looking statements, such as statements which relate to Landstar's business objectives, plans, strategies and expectations.
-Terms such as "anticipates," "believes," "estimates," "intention," "expects," "plans," "predicts," "may," "should," could," "will," the negative thereof and similar expressions are intended to identify forward-looking statements.
-Such statements are by nature subject to uncertainties and risks, including but not limited to: the impact of the Russian conflict with Ukraine on the operations of certain independent commission sales agents, including the Company's largest such agent by revenue in the 2022 fiscal year; the impact of the coronavirus (COVID-19) pandemic; an increase in the frequency or severity of accidents or other claims; unfavorable development of existing accident claims; dependence on third party insurance companies; dependence on independent commission sales agents; dependence on third party capacity providers; decreased demand for transportation services; U.S. trade relationships; substantial industry competition; disruptions or failures in the Company's computer systems; cyber and other information security incidents; dependence on key vendors; potential changes in taxes; status of independent contractors; regulatory and legislative changes; regulations focused on diesel emissions and other air quality matters; intellectual property; and other operational, financial or legal risks or uncertainties detailed in Landstar's Form 10-K for the 2022 fiscal year, described in Item 1A "Risk Factors", in this report or in Landstar's other Securities and Exchange Commission filings from time to time.
+Terms such as "anticipates," "believes," "estimates," "intention," "expects," "plans," "predicts," "may," "should," 'could," "will," the negative thereof and similar expressions are intended to identify forward-looking statements.
+Such statements are by nature subject to uncertainties and risks, including but not limited to: the impact of the Russian conflict with Ukraine on the operations of certain independent commission sales agents, including the Company's largest such agent by revenue in the 2022 fiscal year; the impact of the coronavirus (COVID-19) pandemic; an increase in the frequency or severity of accidents or other claims; unfavorable development of existing accident claims; dependence on third party insurance companies; dependence on independent commission sales agents; dependence on third party capacity providers; decreased demand for transportation services; U.S. trade relationships; substantial industry competition; disruptions or failures in the Company's computer systems; cyber and other information security incidents; dependence on key vendors; potential changes in taxes; status of independent contractors; regulatory and legislative changes; regulations focused on diesel emissions and other air quality matters; intellectual property; and other operational, financial or legal risks or uncertainties detailed in Landstar's Form 10-K for the 2022 fiscal year, described in Item 1A "Risk Factors", in Landstar's Form 10-Q for the quarterly period ended April 1, 2023, described in Part II, Item 1A "Risk Factors", and in this report or in Landstar's other Securities and Exchange Commission filings from time to time.
 These risks and uncertainties could cause actual results or events to differ materially from historical results or those anticipated.
 Investors should not place undue reliance on such forward-looking statements and the Company undertakes no obligation to publicly update or revise any forward-looking statements.